vickie-ks/CipherVoyage/public/_posts/vpn_proxy.md

 ##### Final Thoughts

 Remember, whether you pick a VPN or a proxy, you’re stepping up your internet game either way.
-Just make sure to choose wisely based on what’s right for your digital lifestyle. &mdash; <code>Stay safe out there, and happy surfing!</code>
+Just make sure to choose wisely based on what’s right for your digital lifestyle.

+<blockquote><em>&mdash; Stay safe out there, and happy surfing!</em></blockquote>

 *Author: <a href="https://github.com/vickie-ks" target="_blank">vickie-ks</a>*